Consumer's Manufactured Home Buyer's Guide

 - Get a receipt for any money you give the dealer toward the deposit on your home.

-- All manufactured homes in Nevada are "titled" with the Manufactured Housing Division.
+- All manufactured homes in Nevada are "titled" with Manufactured Housing.
 Your contract should state whether the title of the home is “free and clear”, or if liens, such as a mortgage, exist.

 - If you don't understand the contract, you may wish to consult a lawyer.
 Hidden Text: BM5-inspect